dansantinojones/The_Student_Cookbook/README.md

 CSS
 - 5 errors were found when using the official W3C validator.
-- The error that amounted for 4 errors was font-style: bold; which I resolved by removing it from the CSS rules.
+- The error that amounted to 4 errors was font-style: bold; which I resolved by removing it from the CSS rules.
 - The last error was background-image: url(‘../images/hero_image_2.jpg) no-repeat centre centre; This was resolved by removing no-repeat centre centre and including background-repeat: no-repeat; and background-position: centre;

 ![W3C CSS Validator Error](assets/images/w3c_css_error.jpg)